Why do I need a fly killer in my commercial kitchen?

 How do fly killers work?

-There are 3 types if fly killers:
+There are three main types of fly killer:

 Electric Fly Killers